hillraze/Musifly/README.md

 ## Description

-This is a music player app that allows users to search for songs, create playlists, and listen to music.
-Users can also view the lyrics of the song they are listening to.
+This is a music player app that allows users to search for tracks, create playlists, and listen to music.
+Users can also view the lyrics of the track they are listening to.

 musifly_server is the backend server for the musifly app. musifly_client is auto-generated logic